Ph.D. in Biological Sciences

 Annual graduate student progress is maintained in the departmental advising office; it requires updating by the advisor with input from the student each year.
 For this and all other records of progress, the student should maintain regular contact with the advising office to confirm that progress has been properly documented and is officially on record in the Graduate School.
 Each year students fill out an annual progress report and a committee meeting confirmation form.

 This will help avoid critical last-minute delays that can be caused by clerical errors or misunderstandings.
 A rolling record for each student will be maintained on an organization page (Biological Sciences Ph.D.
-Progress Group) found on Blackboard.
+Progress Group) found on Canvas.
 Students are encouraged to monitor their listings to ensure that the data are correct.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.